Chinese Studies

 -

 The Chinese studies major provides students with solid training in reading and speaking Mandarin Chinese, and it also introduces students to a broad range of Chinese cultural issues and critical phenomena through multiple disciplines.
-Coursework falls into two categories: (1) cultural study from offerings within the Department of Modern Languages and Literatures and other departments at Fordham, as well as (2) Mandarin Chinese language study.
+Coursework falls into two categories: (1) cultural study from offerings within the Languages and Cultures department and other departments at Fordham, as well as (2) Mandarin Chinese language study.
 Students will take courses in both Chinese and English.

 Majors in Chinese studies must take four required courses: